Psy-Fer/interARTIC/docs/installation.md

 ### Job Concurrency

-By default, job concurrency is turned off and the automatic and manual launchs will allow one job to be run at a time.
+By default, job concurrency is turned off and the automatic and manual launches will allow one job to be run at a time.

 If you wish to **turn concurrency on** and run multiple jobs at a time, then please follow the steps under Manual launch above except that now you should not pass `--concurrency=1` to celery.
+Alternatively you can increase concurrency to the desired upper limit of concurrent jobs you would like. eg, `--concurrency=4` for 4 jobs

 ## Launching interARTIC web interface